An Orthogonally Equivariant Estimator of the Covariance Matrix in High Dimensions and for Small Sample Sizes: Summary and Conclusion

 In this paper, we consider the class of orthogonally equivariant estimators and propose an estimator that is valid when $p>n$.
 This work is an extension of our previous work on equivariant estimation when $p<n$.
 Equivariance under orthogonal transformations reduces the problem of estimating the covariance matrix to that of the estimation of its eigenvalues.
 To this end, we find a modification of the profile likelihood function of eigenvalues by integrating out the sample eigenvectors.
 The integration result is approximate and valid for large $p$.
 The critical point of this pseudo-likelihood function, a maximum under certain conditions, is in an estimator $\hat{\lambda}^0$ with all components equal, thereby resulting in extreme shrinkage.
 To get distinct eigenvalue estimates, we perturb $\hat{\lambda}^0$ by introducing an approximate solution $\hat{\lambda}^1$ to the likelihood equations along with a tuning parameter $\kappa$.
 The tuning parameter, $\kappa \in [0,1)$, is selected by minimizing the risk, with respect to a loss function.
 We can find estimates of the risk using a bootstrap re-sampling scheme, which can be applied to any problem with any loss function.
 The $\kappa$ selected with this method depends on the choice of a reference estimator, necessary to evaluate the loss function.
 Our estimator improves risk when a good estimator is employed as a reference estimator.
 Alternatively, a cross-validation estimate of the risk can be used, which was implemented for Frobenius, quadratic, and Stein's loss functions.
-We compare finite sample properties of our proposed estimator with that of the estimators of Ledoit and Wolf (Figure \ref{fig:PRIAL_LW1} and \ref{fig:PRIAL_LW2}) using Monte Carlo estimates of risk with respect to nine different loss functions and six different covariance structures.
-We also demonstrate in a real breast cancer example that our estimator can substantially improve risk.
+We compare finite sample properties of our proposed estimator with two covariance matrix estimators of Ledoit and Wolf (Figure \ref{fig:PRIAL_LW1} and \ref{fig:PRIAL_LW2}) using Monte Carlo estimates of risk with respect to nine different loss functions and eight different covariance structures.
+We also compare the estimates of the population eigenvalues obtained by our method with those of a consistent estimator for population eigenvalues proposed by Ledoit and Wolf (Figure \ref{fig:PRIAL_LW3}).
+Furthermore, we demonstrate in a real breast cancer example that our estimator can substantially improve risk.

 The encouraging finite sample properties of our estimator reported here suggest that our method of constructing an orthogonally equivariant estimator on the marginal distribution of the sample eigenvalues may provide improved estimation of the covariance matrix, which is needed in many statistical applications.